mattkuda/nextjs-starter/README.md

 ### 2. Clone the Repository
 - Run git clone <repository-url> in your terminal.
-- Navigate to the project directory with cd flowthread.
+- Navigate to the project directory with cd nextjs-starter.

 ### 3. Install Dependencies
 - Install required packages by running npm install.